Applying for and trouble shooting key and card access

 For questions regarding photo ID card/key access or troubleshooting problems please contact us by e-mail at email@example.com.

-When you encounter building issues within the Jack Bell Research Centre, VGH Research Pavilion or the Robert Ho Research Centre that require attention (e.g. burned out lightbulbs, heating issues, card readers not working, etc.), please contact Norma Cooper (email@example.com) and she will process a maintenance request through VCH Facilities Maintenance.
+When you encounter building issues within the Jack Bell Research Centre, VGH Research Pavilion or the Robert Ho Research Centre that require attention (e.g. burned out lightbulbs, heating issues, card readers not working, etc.), please contact Norma Cooper (firstname.lastname@example.org) and she will process a maintenance request through VCH Facilities Maintenance.
 Note researchers/staff in other buildings at VGH and/or UBC Hospital (other than those mentioned above where VCHRI does not manage the day to day operations) must contact their Department/Centre directly to report building issues.

 Each of our buildings has recycling bins, including in the hallways and copying areas.
 Bins are marked for mixed paper, confidential shredding, plastics, and beverage recycling.
 Battery recycling is located at the mailrooms and cardboard recycling in the tunnel areas.
 Recycling is picked up at the designated locations via the housekeeping staff.
 Items that should not be going into the recycling bins include coffee cups (due to plastic/wax lining), tubing (IV or O₂), IV bags, syringes, masks, gloves, and anything that has come into contact with blood/specimens.

 Here is some more information clarifying what can and cannot be recycled:

 - Blusson Spinal Cord Centre (818 West 10th Avenue) - Loading is at the back of the building, however, it does not have a dock lift so heavy/large deliveries will require the delivery truck to have a lift.
 Access requests for the Blusson Spinal Cord Centre can be made via Matthew Sahl (email@example.com).